Does vinegar remove paint from wood? The short answer is YES. But how do you safely strip off the paint without damaging the wood?

 Whether you’re cleaning or polishing, avoid using vinegar for hardwood surfaces at all costs, especially the ones with lead paint.
 Instead, you can learn How to Get Paint off Hardwood Floors in our guide.

-2. Using vinegar on greasy stains
+2. Usage on greasy stains

 Vinegar is an acidic solution, making it less effective on greasy wood spots.
 Instead, use regular detergents such as soap or dishwashing liquid to clean your greasy surfaces.